-Overall, a classic six apartment refers to a classic prewar apartment that features 6 rooms.
-The rooms included in the calculation are the living room with a formal dining room which often has a window, a separate kitchen two full bedrooms, and a maid’s room, which is smaller than the other bedrooms and is usually located off the kitchen and has its own full bathroom, or in some cases, they have a half-bath.
+The rooms included in a classic six apartment are the living room, the dining room, a separate kitchen, two full bedrooms, and a maid’s room.
 Bathrooms and galleries are not included in the calculation.
 Classic six apartments are so desirable because they are not too commonly available.

 Typically, classic six apartments feature thick walls, large rooms, high ceilings, with oak flooring, and, in some cases, private terraces.
 Overall, classic 6 apartments provide a lot of privacy because the bedrooms are typically distinct and separate from the dining and entertainment space.
 These types of apartments have floorplans that resemble single-family homes rather than a traditional apartment.

 Classic 6 apartments can be found in Co-op buildings that were built between the 1920s and the 1940s, primarily on the Upper East Side in the Upper West Side of Manhattan.
 Additionally, some Classic 6 apartments can be found in certain parts of Brooklyn, like Crown Heights, Park Slope, Brooklyn Heights, and Prospect Heights.
 However, due to the fact that they have become so popular, newer developers in new constructions are incorporating features of classic 6 apartments into their projects.